d2ep4k/Algorithms/README.md

 # Algorithms
 Algorithms are pre-defined, self-contained sets of instructions intended to carry out a variety of functions.
-They are the fundamental units of programming, and they enable the operation and decision-making of devices including desktops, mobile devices, and websites.
+They are the fundamental units of programming, and they enable the operation and decision-making of devices including computers, desktops, mobile devices, and websites.

 Some intriguing algorithms...